Engineered Hardwood Flooring in Jacksonville, FL

 Choosing the Right Hardwood Flooring:

-When selecting engineered hardwood flooring, consider the following factors to ensure you choose the best option for your home:
+When selecting engineered hardwood flooring, consider the following factors to help you choose the right option for your home.

 • Lifestyle: For high-traffic areas or homes with pets and children, opt for a more durable surface texture like wire-brushed or hand-scraped.